Martyrs of Persia under Shapur II

 The Martyrs of Persia under Shapur II were Christian martyrs who were put to death by Shapur II of Persia (r.
 309–379) for failing to renounce their faith.
 Historical accounts suggest that approximately 16,000 Christians may have been martyred during this period.
-They are remembered collectively in the Roman and Orthodox calendars, with the Roman Martyrology listing feast days on April 6, April 22, and May 9 for different groups of martyrs.
+Accounts of individual martyrs through the history of the Persian empire, especially in Shapur II's time, were recorded across dozens of written Persian martyr acts.
+The martyrs are also remembered collectively in the Roman and Orthodox calendars, with the Roman Martyrology listing feast days on April 6, April 22, and May 9 for different groups of martyrs.